GamesCreed

 It’s been said that Call of Duty has intensified SBMM in Black Ops 6.
 And it’s clearly carried on to Black Ops 7.
 Making it significantly more difficult to have consistently good K/D ratios.
 A challenge is a healthy thing for players, but this is next level.
 There should be a balance in this, especially when playing casually.

 Unless you’re training to be a pro player, core matches shouldn’t feel like entering a CDL tournament every match.
-I’m not saying to eliminate it entirely, but I’m almost certain that the SBMM would do so much justice if it was simmered down, even a little.
+I’m not saying to eliminate it entirely, but I’m almost certain that the SBMM would do so much justice if it were simmered down, even a little.
 It’s ironic how a system that’s designed to benefit players has such adverse effects.

 The multiplayer is pretty laggy.
 I’ve noticed that this mainly occurs when shooting at enemies and eliminating them to the point where I’m sometimes confused about whether I’m experiencing internet lag or input lag.
 Perhaps, SBMM is contributing to this?
 To add, the spawns need so much work, especially on Hardpoint.
 More often than not, I’m seeing myself spawn where the enemies are.
-There seems to be no advanced stats in the gunsmith, and moreover on Dexterity, I don’t like that this is a perk.
+There seems to be no advanced stats in the gunsmith, and moreover, on Dexterity, I don’t like that this is a perk.

 To put it bluntly, Black Ops 7 leaves a lot to be desired, but it isn’t something I’d advise someone to avoid, as it has several great ingredients for players to enjoy throughout the year.
 It has a lot going for it.
 At the same time, despite all the problems mentioned, none of them come close to the negative impact that SBMM has on the experience, and it’s the one thing that may continue to fatigue and drive players away.